Chemistry-Based Biotech Start-Ups Secure Funding

-Two chemistry-based biotech firms—both with high-profile founders—have each raised their first round of financing.
-WaVe Life Sciences has gathered $18 million to pursue “stereopure” nucleic acid therapies, and Lysosomal Therapeutics Inc. (LTI) has secured $20 million to support the development of small molecules that treat neurodegenerative diseases.
+Three chemistry-based biotech firms this week raised their first significant rounds of financing.
+Revolution Medicines launched with $45 million to develop natural-product-like molecules, WaVe Life Sciences gathered $18 million to pursue “stereopure” nucleic acid therapies, and Lysosomal Therapeutics Inc. (LTI) secured $20 million to develop small molecules that treat neurodegenerative diseases.

-WaVe got its start in 2013, when Harvard University chemist Gregory L. Verdine and Tokyo University of Science’s Takeshi Wada combined their respective start-ups, Ontorii Pharmaceuticals and Chiralgen.
-WaVe is a nod to the two scientists’ names.
+With sizable financial backing from Third Rock Ventures, Revolution aims to exploit technology developed by University of Illinois, Urbana-Champaign, chemist Martin D. Burke, who found a way to use simple reagents to build complex, natural-product-like structures.

+Chemists rely on natural products as inspiration for medicines.
+But tweaking Mother Nature’s molecules to minimize toxicity or maximize other properties is often difficult.
+In cases where scientists have pinpointed the problematic part of a natural molecule, Burke’s technology may allow Revolution to build a better one.
+In cases where the reason for a liability isn’t understood, “it can enable us to do top-level basic science in the small-molecule world and understand these natural products at an atom level,” Burke says.

-WaVe’s goal is to control the chirality of nucleic acid therapeutics.
-Its initial focus will be on oligonucleotides—nucleic acid strings in which each phosphorothioate modification introduces a new chiral center.
+WaVe will take this approach to oligonucleotides—strings of modified nucleic acids in which each phosphorothioate introduces a new chiral center.
 As WaVe CEO Paul Bolno points out, an oligo consisting of 20 nucleic acids has 19 chiral centers, meaning the final drug could contain a half-million unique molecules with a range of pharmaceutical properties.

-WaVe already has a partnership with a big pharma firm and a team of 20 people across its labs in the U.S. and Japan, Bolno says.
-And it has plans to “significantly grow this year,” he adds.

-Separately, Cambridge-based LTI also has secured an influx of cash.
+Separately, Cambridge, Mass.-based LTI also has secured an influx of cash.
 Founded last year by a team of ex-Genzyme executives including former CEO Henri A. Termeer, LTI aims to exploit genetic connections between rare lysosomal storage disorders and more common neurodegenerative disorders.
-The biotech firm’s first program is based on the observation that people with Gaucher’s disease are predisposed to the more common Parkinson’s disease.
+The biotech firm’s first program, a small-molecule glucocerebrosidase (GCase) lysosomal enzyme activator, is designed on the basis of the observation that people with Gaucher’s disease are predisposed to the more common Parkinson’s disease.

-The company has three goals for the cash, according to CEO Kees Been.
-Its top priority is to optimize and gather preclinical data on a glucocerebrosidase (GCase) lysosomal enzyme activator for Parkinson’s disease.
-The money will also support a biomarker study, which the company hopes will identify patients who respond to its GCase activator.
-Last, LTI wants to start new programs for other neurodegenerative diseases.

-LTI currently has 10 employees and is looking to add to its team.

 Join the conversation